wmaKRET/wordstypinggame/README.md

 ### Technologies

 The app is built in React.
 SCSS was used to style the app altho the app uses CSS file (SCSS was compiled in VS Code).
-The SCSS files were added to repository so you can check how the source code look like.
+The SCSS files were added to repository so you can check how the source code looks like.

 ### Whose idea was it?